bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 `registerReceiver` method is an Activity's method and may be invoked on Context class object.

-In `onCreate` method save reference to application context and register broadcast receiver:
+In `onCreate` method save the reference to application context and register broadcast receiver:

 ```java
 mContext = this;